yuqingc/freljord/README.md

 import sidebarRouterConfig, { ISidebarRouter } from '../../utils/sidebarRouterConfig'; // too many `../`
 import Container from './Container';
 import NotFound from './NotFound';
-import React from 'react'; // outer module import should go to the beginning
+import React from 'react'; // external module importing should go to the beginning
 ```